-For this unit students can choose a different specialism from Unit 2.
-They will choose a question from set themes on the externally set paper.
-A period of time to develop their ideas and investigations follows before outcomes are created in timed conditions.
-This is the synoptic paper and is therefore an opportunity for students to work to their strengths.
-All the Assessment Objectives are covered in this unit building on the skills, knowledge and understanding of Art and Design gained throughout the course.
-At the end of the period of preparatory time students produce a final outcome in a 15 hour time frame.
+For this unit students can choose a different specialism from unit 2.
+They will be able to choose 2 auestions from set themes on the externally set paper They will have a period of time to develop their ideas and investigations.
+This is the synoptic paper and is therefore an opportunity for the student to work to their strengths.
+They need to ensure all the Assessment Objectives are covered, building on their skills, knowledge and understanding of Art and Design gained throughout the course.
+At the end of that time they will produce a final outcome in a 15 hour time frame.

-For A Level students, an option to study an AS in Photography or Textiles is also available, after discussion with your teacher.
+For A Level students, an option to study an AS in Photography or Textiles will be available, after discussion with your teacher.

-Unit 1: Portfolio - personal creative inquiry 100% Coursework

-Unit 2: Personal investigation 1000-3000 word study + practical exploration Unit 3: Externally set assignment
+AS LEVEL Unit 1: Portfolio - personal creative inquiry Coursework investigation 1000-3000 word study + practical outcome Unit 3: Externally set assignment 15 hour exam